joshdk/retry/README.md

 > $ retry -sleep=15s -backoff wget https://example.com
 > ```

+### Invert status

+The `-invert` flag is used to flip a task's failure status.
+Successful task runs will become failures, and vice versa.
+Useful for when you want to retry a command until it fails.

+> Run `curl https://example.com/health`, a maximum of 20 times, until it becomes unresponsive.
+>
+> ```bash
+> $ retry -attempts=20 -invert curl https://example.com/health
+> ```

 ### Random jitter

 The `-jitter` flag adds a random time range to the sleep duration.
 Jitter added on top of exponential backoff.